 The same rules apply to the banker when the player has stuck on two cards.

-When the player has taken a third card, the banker must:
+When the player has taken the third card, the banker must:

-- Take a card if his total is two or less
+- If his total is two or less, take a card.

 - Take a card if his total is three unless the player’s third card was an 8